crownstone/bluenet/README.md

 ## Copyrights

-Obviously, the copyrights of the code written by Christoper, belong to him.
+Obviously, the copyrights of the code written by Christopher, belong to him.

 The copyrights (2014) for the rest of the code belongs to the team of Distributed Organisms B.V. and are provided under an noncontagious open-source license: